workflowproducts/envelope/README.md

 Once you see that message that means Envelope is running, open your web browser to the link shown.

-####UNINSTALLING ENVELOPE (from original build directory)
+####UNINSTALLING ENVELOPE

-If you install Envelope and then decide you want to uninstall it then you need to have done a `./configure` with the same version of Envelope.
-If you still have your original build directory around then you can just cd into it and run:
+If you still have your original build directory then:

-    make uninstall

-####UNINSTALLING ENVELOPE (without original build directory)

-If you lost your original build directory then download the correct version of Envelope and run:

     cd envelope
     ./configure
     make uninstall

+If you don't have your original build directory check the following locations:

+*Warning*

+    The /usr/local/etc/envelope folder contains app/, role/, web_root/ and your config files.
+Make sure you have backups before you remove these folders.
+If you've made apps or altered your website then back up these folders before removing envelope.

+    rm -r /usr/local/etc/envelope
+    rm /usr/local/sbin/envelope             # this removes the binary rm /usr/local/man/man1/envelope.1       # this removes the man page

 ####FEEDBACK AND BUG REPORTS

 Please contact us with your feedback!
 Please report any issues you have for FREE support.
 More information is available at the project home page: https://www.workflowproducts.com/envelope.html

 ####Licensing

-If you like some or all of Envelope's functionality and the current license won't suit your needs, alternative licensing is available for a small fee.
-Please call for details.
-817-503-9545
+If you like some or all of Envelope's functionality and the current license won't suit your needs, commercial licensing is available starting at $99.
+Please call Justin at Workflow Products, 817-503-9545 for details.

 Copyright 2016 Workflow Products LLC